-SECTION 30, SCHEDULE A, PERMITTED USES R-80 R-40 R-20 R-20A C-1 C-2 C3 I-1 I-2 PERMITTED USES 38. a.
+SECTION 30, SCHEDULE A, PERMITTED USES R-80 R-40 R-20 R-20A C-1 C-2 C-3 I -1 I-2 PERMITTED USES 38. a.
 Businesses where goods are sold or service is rendered primarily at retail and that have not more than 50,000 sq. ft. of gross floor area per building.
 The gross floor area of the total of all retail buildings sharing a common parking area shall not exceed 120,000 sq. ft., but not more than one building in excess of 30,000 sq. ft.
 2 N N N N N S S N N b.
 Such uses may include a take-out service incidental to the primary permitted use where customers are served in motor vehicles.
-N N N N N Р Р N N 39.
+N N N N N P P N N 39.
 Businesses where goods are sold or service is rendered which have a maximum of 2000 square feet of gross floor area per whole structure.
 N N N N S S S N N 40. a.
 Restaurants and other food service establishments, with or without a liquor permit, provided at least three quarters of the customer seats are located within an enclosed building.
-Except as set forth below in Paragraph 40.b4. restaurants and other food service establishments when in industrial zones shall not be constructed or located within 2,000 feet of any existing or approved restaurants.
-Distances shall be measured between the nearest point of the nearest adjacent sides of the existing and proposed restaurants. ^{1 3 4} Such uses may include a food take-out service incidental to the primary permitted use where customers are served in motor N N N S S P P vehicles.3 b.
-Restaurants and other food service establishments, with or without a liquor permit, provided at least three quarters of the customer seats are located within an enclosed building.
-Restaurants and other food service establishments when in industrial zones and located on a Lot having access to and frontage on Highland Avenue (Connecticut Route 10) at an intersection or driveway controlled by a traffic control signal as defined in Connecticut General Statutes Section 14-297(8).4 There may be no more than one (1) such restaurant at each N N N N S S S Р Р intersection or driveway controlled by a traffic control signal.
-4 Such uses may include a food take-out service incidental to the primary permitted use where customers are served in motor vehicles. ^{3 4} N N N N Р Р Р Р Р
+Restaurants and other food service establishments when in industrial zones shall not be constructed or located within 2,000 feet of any existing or approved restaurants.
+Distances shall be measured between the nearest point of the nearest adjacent sides of the existing and proposed restaurants.
+1 , 3 Such uses may include a food take-out service incidental to the primary permitted use where customers are served in motor vehicles.
+3 N N N S S S P P 41.
+Ice cream parlors, where ice cream, soda and related products are the only items sold provided customers are served only when inside the building, provided there are a minimum of ten seats located inside the building for use by customers.
+Parking shall conform to Paragraph 33.1.7 of these Regulations.
+4 N N N N S S S N N